Roger Arnebergh: Career

-Arnebergh won the election for Los Angeles City Attorney in 1953 because he was supported by Ray L. Chesebro, who was retiring.
+Arnebergh won the election for Los Angeles City Attorney in 1953 with support from Ray L. Chesebro, who was retiring.
 He would be re-elected five times with little opposition.
 Throughout his 20 years as city attorney, Arneburgh usually ran unopposed.
-However in 1973, Burt Pines and Ira Reiner both ran for the office against Arneburgh.
-He was then forced into a runoff against Burt Pines, who won by 58%.
-During those 20 years in office, Arnebergh led a department that increased from 76 to 185 lawyers and was widely praised for his fair handling of disputes among city departments and his enforcement of misdemeanors.
-After 1973, Arnebergh practiced law privately in Van Nuys.
+Arnebergh led a department that increased from 76 to 185 lawyers during his tenure and was widely praised for his fair handling of disputes among city departments and his enforcement of misdemeanors.

+However, in 1973, Burt Pines and Ira Reiner both ran for the office against Arneburgh.
+He was forced into a runoff against Pines, who won with 58%.

+After his loss, Arnebergh practiced law privately in Van Nuys.
 He was briefly in the limelight in 1991, as part of Citizens for Integrity and Viability in the City Charter, which supported former Police Chief Daryl Gates, and was against changes in the selection, removal and tenure of future police chiefs.

+Death

+Arnebergh died on January 25, 2004.

 Personal life

 Arnebergh married Emilie Katherine Rogers (1908–2009), on May 1, 1937.
 They had one child.
-Arnebergh died on January 25, 2004.